liquiddesign/php-sql-parser/README.md

 - fixed match against
 - implements match against in SELECT
-- fixes HAVING clause
+- fixed HAVING clause
-- fixes calling function in function in SELECT and WHERE
+- fixed calling function in function in SELECT and WHERE
 - some other minor fixes

 ## Usage